High School Students

 - Register, but do not attend scheduled class times within the first three days of instruction

 - Register for a program or course and are unable or do not complete prerequisites

 - The student is absent from scheduled class times for 10 consecutive days

 - The student is dismissed under disciplinary or academic performance policies.

-Please refer to full re-enrollment procedure in the MTECH Student Guide.
+Please refer to full re-enrollment procedure in the MTECH Student Handbook.